2019 Willamette Valley Chardonnay

 Eola Springs Vineyard possesses unique Chardonnay vines that were once identified as Mendoza clone, but in fact a massale selection of Wente clonal material from the vineyard’s original planting in 1972.
 Willakia Vineyard, owned by Erath, is divided into small blocks with diverse clones and rootstocks based on the aspects, slopes and orientations of the vineyard’s beautiful rolling lands.

 MOUNT PISGAH AVA

-The remainder of the blend is from Fern Creek and Giving Tree vineyards.
 The Giving Tree vineyard is a relatively cool site, shaped by gusty Van Duzer Corridor winds that extend the growing season and yield beautiful, acid-driven fruit.
-Fern Creek is a young vineyard already producing high quality, acid driven fruit.
+Fern Creek is a young vineyard already producing high quality, fresh and zippy fruit.

 Native yeast in 20% new French oak, 60% neutral and

 20% stainless steel.
 The barrel fermented lots completed malolactic fermentation (none in steel).
 Aging for 10 months in Remond, Damy, & Seguin Moreau Icone Blanc barrels.